python/cpython/Doc/library/socket.rst

    .. index:: single: I/O control; buffering

    Return a :dfn:`file object` associated with the socket.
+The exact returned type depends on the arguments given to :meth:`makefile`.
+These arguments are interpreted the same way as by the built-in :func:`open` function.

-(File objects are described in :ref:`bltin-file-objects`.)
-The file object references a :cfunc:`dup`\ ped version of the socket file descriptor, so the file object and socket object may be closed or garbage-collected independently.
+   The returned file object references a :cfunc:`dup`\ ped version of the socket file descriptor, so the file object and socket object may be closed or garbage-collected independently.
 The socket must be in blocking mode (it can not have a timeout).
-The optional arguments are interpreted the same way as by the built-in :func:`open` function.

 .. method:: socket.recv(bufsize[, flags])